 There are also three other loft types.
 The Royal Loft Suite (1,524ft²) can accommodate six people, and has its own baby grand piano, inside and outside dining room, private wet bar, whirlpool, library and an 843ft² square feet (78.3m²) balcony.

 The two corner Sky Loft Suites are larger than the standard ones, giving up to 770ft² of floor space, a separate dining room and a spacious balcony.

 There are also two accessible crown lofts, which are slightly larger than the standard ones and with better access for disabled passengers.

 Dining and entertainment facilities

 The cruise ship includes Royal Caribbean International’s first barbeque restaurant, Portside BBQ.
 Other dining options at the ship are Playmakers Sports Bar & Arcade, Bionic Bar by Makr Shakr, El Loco Fresh and Sugar Beach.

 The entertainment facilities aboard the Oasis of the Seas include One Sky, Spotlight Karaoke, Music Hall and family adventures such as All-new Adventure Ocean, Social298, Glow-in-the-dark laser tag and Royal Escape Room-Mission Control: Apollo 18.

 The ship also features the Splashaway Bay kids aquapark, The Lime & Coconut signature bar, the Perfect Storm trio of waterslides and the Ultimate Abyss for guest entertainment.

 Companies involved in designing Oasis of the Seas

-Initial ship design began in 2004-05 and included a number of designers and architects, such as Atkins Global, NB&D, RTKL, Waterfield Design Group and Wilson Butler Architects.
+The initial ship design began in 2004-05 and included a number of designers and architects such as Atkins Global, NB&D, RTKL, Waterfield Design Group and Wilson Butler Architects.